The best roast chicken and Greek-style potatoes full of lemon flavour and roasted to perfection.

 One of the most common concerns people have when roasting a whole chicken is making sure that it is fully, and safely, cooked.
 There are a couple of ways to ensure that your chicken is safe to eat.
 The most reliable way is to use a meat thermometer and to insert it into the thickest part of the meat (being careful not to hit bone).
 Whole chicken is done when, at the thickest part of breast or thigh it has reached an internal temperature of 180 degrees Fahrenheit (or 82 degrees Celsius).
 If you don’t have a meat thermometer (Christmas is coming…time to update your list) pierce the chicken near the thigh.
 The juices should run clear and not be pink-tinged or bloody.
 For more information about chicken cooking times, you can consult the poultry safety information posted on the Government of Canada’s website (link here).

-- 14 small to medium yellow fleshed potatoes, peeled and cut into quarter chunks
+- 10-12 medium yellow fleshed potatoes peeled and cut into quarter wedges

 - 1 teaspoon salt

-- 1 carrot, peeled and cut into chunks For the chicken
+- 1 medium carrot peeled, and cut into chunks

 - 1 whole chicken